Philadelphia Disorderly Conduct Defense Lawyer

 - Threatened to fight somebody.

 - Took part in “violent or tumultuous behavior.”

 - Made an “obscene gesture” with your hands or body.

 - Caused a dangerous or “physically offensive” condition, by any means, which did not serve a “legitimate” purpose.

 Based on this definition, many disorderly conduct charges arise from street altercations, bar scuffles, or fights at sporting events or in parking lots.
 Intoxication is often, but not always, an alleged factor.
 Incidents of disorderly conduct that specifically involve fighting or violence may lead to more serious criminal charges, such as simple assault or aggravated assault.

-A skilled disorderly conduct lawyer will analyze the situation from every legal angle to determine the most effective defense strategy.
+A skilled criminal defense attorney will analyze the situation from every legal angle to determine the most effective defense strategy.
 For instance, it may be possible to show that you did not have the necessary intent, that you were not actually in public or affecting the public, that the level of noise you created was not actually unreasonable, or that the condition you created was neither “hazardous” nor “physically offensive.”

 Penalties for a First Time Disorderly Conduct Charge

 There are three tiers or levels of criminal offenses in Philadelphia: felonies, misdemeanors, and summary offenses.
 First-offense disorderly conduct is generally a summary offense.